nicomon24/jekyll-now/_posts/2019-6-18-MineRL-Base.md

 We can notice that *forward*, *sprint* and *jump* are the most used actions in this task, which is reasonable given that this is a purely exploratory task, so the player only need to move around and find the goal block.

 One thing that could be useful in the future, is the correlation of action: given the complex combinations of sub-actions, it could be interesting to aggregate them using a measure of correlation.
 Just to give a first look, see below heatmap.
 We can notice an high correlation between again, *forward*, *sprint* and *jump*.
+This also means that, in further approaches, we will need to account for a conditional dependence of actions.

 ![Action heatmap](/images/minerl/action_heatmap.svg){:class="img-responsive" .center-image}